Indonesia Diving Holidays

 Tourist Security and Safety

 We have to admit to having a vested interest in encouraging you to take a scuba diving vacation in Indonesia but that does not extend to recklessly advising you to go to a place of danger.
-We consider it a safe place for tourists to travel.
+We consider it a safe place to travel.
 All qualified scuba divers will know from their training that the best way to deal with a potentially risky situation is (stop, breathe, think, act) to make an informed and rational evaluation before taking action.
-We think that once you've weighed up the risks you'll agree that the country poses no greater concerns to responsible and aware travellers than most places, and certainly no more than, say, New York, Florida, London or Madrid.
+We think that once you've weighed up the risks you'll agree that the country poses no greater concerns to responsible and aware travellers than most places, and certainly no more than, say, New York, Florida, London, Paris or Madrid.

 Indonesia is a massive developing country, full of contrasts and, like all such places exposed to social diversity, has some huge problems.
 This means there are high risk areas for any tourist to visit.
 Aceh Province on the northern tip of Sumatra, for example, and downtown Jakarta at night, are places to keep clear of.
 Beyond these we feel there is little cause for excessive concern.

-Indonesia does not have a track record of security concerns for tourists, though you might be mistaken for thinking otherwise.
-The tourist bombings in Bali and Jakarta in 2002, 2003 and 2005 made such big news partly because they were so unusual.
+Indonesia does not have a track record of security concerns for holiday makers, though you might be mistaken for thinking otherwise.
+The bombings in Bali and Jakarta in 2002, 2003 and 2005 made such big news partly because they were so unusual.
 Since these events, and given the importance of tourism to Bali, the heightened level of security present in tourist areas means that it has never been safer to travel here.

-Dive The World has travelled to all the tourist areas described in this section and never experienced threats of any kind and indeed have never had any customers report safety or security concerns (so far!).
+Dive The World has travelled to all the diving areas described in this section and never experienced threats of any kind and indeed have never had any customers report safety or security concerns (so far!).
 The negative headlines are borne of the actions of a tiny minority.
 The general sense that tourists get from travelling in the country is one of warmth, hospitality and cultural richness.
 Blindly following all warnings issued by governments these days, we sometimes wonder how people ever leave their homes!

 Sightseeing, Activities and Adventure

 Indonesia is enormous.
 It is the world's most expansive archipelago, stretching east to west almost 5,000 km from Sumatra to Indonesian Papua, and north to south almost 1,800 km from the Sabah - Kalimantan border to Roti Island off Timor.
-To give an idea of the scale of the country, the distance from east to west is similar to the distance dividing England and Iran.
+To give an idea of the scale of the country, the distance from east to west is similar to the distance between England and Iran.
 So, as you can imagine, there are quite a few things to do!

 Culture lovers will often visit the city of Yogyakarta to marvel at the UNESCO World Heritage-listed Borobudur Temple and the other 9th-century Hindu temples at Candi Prambanan.
 Those staying in Bali can seek out the 'Mother Temple of Bali', the Besakih Temple built over a thousand years ago on the slopes of Mount Agung.